Mark Glanville: Yiddish song

 A second programme of Yiddish song Di Sheyne Milnerin – A Yiddish Die Schöne Müllerin was released on the Nimbus label in 2012 and performed live at Symphony Space, New York City in 2011 and St John's, Smith Square in October 2012.
 Glanville returned to the Kennedy Center in March 2016 to perform songs by Salomon Sulzer for Pro Musica Hebraica in the programme, 'Wandering Stars'.

 Mieczysław Weinberg

 On 8 November 2018, Mark Glanville and Mark Verter (pianist) gave their first performance of Citizen of Nowhere: A Sung Life, a programme devoted to the songs of Mieczysław Weinberg at the Martin Harris Centre, Manchester University followed by a performance at the Purcell Room on 3 February 2019.
 Glanville was subsequently invited to perform Weinberg songs for Israeli Opera in April 2019 and again with Marc Verter on Weinberg's 100th birthday, 8 December 2019, as part of the Polin Museum Warsaw's centennial celebrations for Weinberg which also featured Gidon Kremer and the Kremerata.
+'Barbaric Verses', a new programme developed with pianist Marc Verter, inspired by the life and work of Weinberg, focused on the music and poetry of composers and writers living under totalitarian regimes.
+It debuted at Kings Place in February 2023 and was subsequently performed at The Sholem Asch Festival in Kutno, home to a quarter of Glanville's ancestors, in September 2023.